Uffie: 2005–2008: Early years

-In early 2005, DJ Feadz, who was Uffie's boyfriend at the time, convinced her to provide vocals on his track "Uffie & Me" for his EP Forward 4, which was when she began to develop an interest in making music.
-Later that year she wrote and recorded "Pop the Glock", which was produced by Feadz and began to shop the demo around to various record labels.
+In early 2005, Feadz, who was Uffie's boyfriend at the time, convinced her to provide vocals on his track "Uffie & Me" for his EP Forward 4, which was when she began to develop an interest in making music.
+Later that year, she wrote and recorded "Pop the Glock", which was produced by Feadz and began to shop the demo around to various record labels.
 "Pop the Glock" became her first single and was given a limited promo release on Arcade Mode in January 2006.
 Busy P, the owner of Ed Banger Records, heard the single and quickly signed both Uffie and Feadz to the label.
 "Pop the Glock" and its B-side "Ready to Uff" were both given an official release titled Pop the Glock/Ready to Uff on February 27, 2006 through Ed Banger Records.
 Both songs contained elements of electro and rap.
 The release also featured a remix by SebastiAn.

 In February 2007, the song "Dismissed" was included on Ed Rec Vol. 2, an Ed Banger Records label compilation.
 Two more new tracks from Uffie, "Hot Chick" and "In Charge", leaked to blogs before being released as a double A-side in November 2006.
 The EP Suited and Looted was released in June 2007 by Ed Banger Records, containing the single "F1rst Love" and "Brand New Car".
 Canadian electronic duo Crystal Castles featured vocals sampled from Uffie on the track "Make It Hott", although it was never officially released, it can be found through various audioblogs.
 Also in 2007, Uffie collaborated with labelmates Justice on the song "TThhEe PPaARRtTYY", from their debut album †.

 Uffie contributed the song "Robot Oeuf" to the compilation Ed Rec Vol. 3, released on May 26, 2008.
 It was also included in the soundtrack to Pedro Almodóvar's 2009 film Broken Embraces, starring Penélope Cruz.
 In late 2008, she worked with Mr. Oizo on the track "Steroids", included on Mr. Oizo's album Lambs Anger.
 A remix of "Steroids" also appears on Mr. Oizo's 2009 EP Pourriture.